jojouna/pp5-housing-issue/README.md

 3. Then use the command `heroku stack:set heroku-20 -a <pp5-housing-price>`
 4. Now deploy again in the Heroku app

+### Workspace Environment
+- Since of the insufficient memory issue with Gitpod, main coding workspace including Jupyter notebook and Streamlit was conducted through Codeanywhere.
+But writing README file was done on Gitpod.
+- To continuously work on the up-to-dated repository on a different workspace, I used `git fetch` and `git merge`.
+- First command was `git fetch origin main`
+- Once fetching was done, I went through merging the repository by the command `git merge origin/main`
+- This made me to easily work on cross environments.

 ## Credits